Our curriculum evolves each year to ensure it is suitably adapted to every class.

 Our staff teach the children by ensuring challenging, playful opportunities across the prime and specific areas of learning and development allowing them to foster the characteristics of effective early learning which are playing and exploring, active learning and creating and thinking critically.

-Throughout Reception children’s achievements are assessed using an online assessment tool called Tapestry where we upload the progress children are making in class through statements and photographs.
+Throughout Reception children’s achievements are assessed using an online assessment tool called ‘Tapestry’ where we upload the progress children are making in class through statements and photographs.
 Parents are also able to log on and upload photos and comments about their child’s learning at home so that school and home are working in partnership together.

 These are English, maths, science and computing.
 Your child will take part in English and maths lessons every day, usually in the morning.

 All children will be taught the relationship between physical activity and a healthy body and a healthy mind from an early age.
 This will include the development of an understanding of the key role that healthy eating plays in the development of a healthy lifestyle.
 All children are taught PE by our Sports Teacher every week.

 Religious Education and Collective Worship